Chief warrant officer: Canadian Armed Forces

-In the Canadian Armed Forces (CAF), a chief warrant officer or CWO is the most senior non-commissioned member (NCM) rank for army and air force personnel.
+In the Canadian Armed Forces (CAF), a chief warrant officer or CWO is the most senior non-commissioned member (NCM) rank for army, air force, and special operations personnel.
 Its equivalent rank for navy personnel is chief petty officer 1st class (CPO1).
 The French language form of chief warrant officer is adjudant-chef (adjuc).

-A CWO is senior to the rank of master warrant officer (MWO) and its navy equivalent of chief petty officer 2nd class (CPO2).
+CWO is senior to the rank of master warrant officer (MWO) and its navy equivalent, chief petty officer 2nd class (CPO2).

 Insignia

-The rank insignia of the CWO is a simplified version of the 1957 coat of arms of Canada, worn on both forearms of the service dress tunic; in gold metal and green enamel miniature pins on the collar of the service dress shirt and outerwear coats (army only); on CADPAT ranks worn in the middle of the chest, embroidered in tan (army) or blue (air force) thread; and in pearl-grey thread on blue slip-ons on both shoulders of other uniforms (air force only).

-The insignia lacks the annulus, from 1985 changes, behind the shield bearing the motto of the Order of Canada.
-It also differs from both the 1957 and 1985 versions through a lack of compartment and mantling.
+The rank insignia of the CWO is a simplified version of the coat of arms of Canada: it lacks the annulus behind the shield bearing the motto of the Order of Canada.
+It also differs from the usual form of the arms through a lack of compartment and mantling.

+The insignia is worn in different places depending on the uniform.
+On ceremonial tunics and mess jackets, full-colour insignia is worn only on the right forearm.

+On service dress jackets, full-colour insignia is worn on both forearms.
+When service dress is worn without a jacket, the insignia is in gold metal and green enamel miniature pins on the shirt collar (army and special operations) or on pearl-grey embroidered shoulder slip-ons (air force).

+On field combat clothing (CADPAT) ranks are worn in the middle of the chest, embroidered in monochrome green (army) or monochrome blue (air force) thread.
+With other operational uniforms, such as flight suits or naval combat dress, the insignia is worn on slip-ons on both shoulders.